sarrakallel/smuportal-backend/README.md

 ## Bug reports

 To file one or multiple bug reports, please use the [issue tracker][issue-tracker] related to the approriate repository.
-Failure to report the bug in the relevant repository (only backend bugs should be reported here) or to comply with the template instructions for creating an issue will result in the closure of said issue.
+**N.B.** Failure to report the bug in the relevant repository (only backend bugs should be reported here) or to comply with the template instructions for creating an issue will result in the closure of said issue.
 ## License

 SMU Portal is licensed under AGPLv3 "or later" by default.
 Learn more about the permissions and limitations of this license [here](https://github.com/MedTech-CS321/smuportal-backend/blob/master/LICENSE).